 Staff will utilize this website as the primary place for the public to access current information about project status and upcoming steps.
 We will also post videos explaining how the equipment will work, the technology behind the system, and how to use the new features to the best result.

 We welcome your comments and suggestions.
-Please send those to firstname.lastname@example.org.
+Please email them to the City.

-To see the area of study, view this map.
+To see the area of study, view the Downtown Parking Study Area Map (PDF).

 - January 2016: Downtown Parking Study begins